Constella Music

 Story

+LONG-FORGOTTEN MUSICAL COMPOSITIONS AND ARRANGEMENTS BY HOLOCAUST PRISONERS HAVE BEEN RESCUED FROM OBSCURITY.
 80 YEARS ON FROM THE LIBERATION OF AUSCHWITZ, IT’S TIME TO BRING THEM BACK TO LIFE.

-The brutal realities of Auschwitz often played out against a backdrop of jaunty music.
+The brutal reality of Auschwitz often played out against a backdrop of jaunty music.
 An orchestra of prisoners was forced to entertain Nazi officers and perform as their fellow captives marched to and from work.

 ‘It’s the equivalent of several hundred jigsaw puzzles, except many of the pieces are missing." - Leo Geyer